udacity/machine-learning/projects/digit_recognition/project_description.md

 ## Starting the Project

 For this assignment, you can find the `digit_recognition` folder containing the necessary project files on the [Machine Learning projects GitHub](https://github.com/udacity/machine-learning), under the `projects` folder.
-You may download all of the projects we\'ll use in this Nanodegree program directly from this repo.
+You may download all of the files for projects we'll use in this Nanodegree program directly from this repo.
+Please make sure that you use the most recent version of project files when completing a project!

 This project contains one file: